patrickjaja/ONAK/api/readme.md

- * Public Webservices can be defined here
+ * Public Webservices can be defined in services

+ * Specific Logic should be defined in classes